 She also claimed that a group, including a Russian police officer who introduced himself as “Vladimir”, threatened to kill her if she did not follow Klopot’s example.

-According to her, the Russians persecuted mainly former and weapon owners.
+According to her, the Russians persecuted mainly former Ukrainian soldiers and weapon owners.
 Any person who expressed a pro Ukrainian position was also at risk.
 Other witnesses, however, said that the Russians terrorized business owners and threatened to take their property.
 This was a common practice in the first year of occupation.

 “Those who have businesses were detained to ransom and so forth.”
 It was always the same: you brought money, and they let you go.
 Henadii Khryzhanovskyi is an entrepreneur who spoke to us in confidence.
 “People’s cars were stolen at night, they broke into garages, drove cars away and houses were robbed,” he said.